Guest post from Ted Rubin

 Lucyd enhanced glasses add some new opportunities, especially when your hands are occupied with other tasks like riding a bike, gardening or maybe kayaking.
 Here are some examples from my good friend Ted Rubin:

-The bottom line, Lucyd Glasses make voice assistants even more accessible and efficient while leaving you free to enjoy your day no matter what you’re doing.
+The bottom line, Lucyd Bluetooth Glasses make voice assistants even more accessible and efficient while leaving you free to enjoy your day no matter what you’re doing.